Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Disadvantages of Web Presses

-There are also disadvantages to using a web press, such as operational overhead.
+There are also a few disadvantages to using a web press, such as operational overhead.

 Web presses are costly which creates a high overhead as an upfront cost.